Approximating branchwidth on parametric extensions of planarity: Decompositions and algorithms

 \begin{lemma} For every graph $G,$ $\bw(G)\leq \tw(G)+1\leq \lfloor \frac{3}{2}\bw(G)\rfloor+2$. \end{lemma}

 \paragraph{Tangles.} In~\cite{robertson1991graph}, Robertson and Seymour introduced tangles as the max-min counterpart of branchwidth.
 Tangles have been important in the proofs of their seminal series of papers on graph minors.
-Moreover, Tangles also play an important role in an abstract theory of connectivity, see for example~\cite{Grohe16bTangledup,DiestelK20profi,DiestelO19tangl,DiestelEW19struc,Diestel18abstr}.
+Moreover, {T{t}angles} \revone{7.
+Page 6, line 26: No capital letter in ``Tangle'' .} \ans{Fixed.} also play an important role in an abstract theory of connectivity, see for example~\cite{Grohe16bTangledup,DiestelK20profi,DiestelO19tangl,DiestelEW19struc,Diestel18abstr}.